niebayes/monocular_vo/implementation_detail/frame.md

   2. Methods related to camera:
      1. *SetPose* to set pose and update the *rotation*, *translation*, *camera_center*.
 Note there's no need to make this thread safe because **frame** class is only a wrapper which is used to construct **keyframe**.
 5. Constructor: the **frame** constructor should take as inputs original image object, vocabulary and given camera intrinsics.
 During the construction, the data members should be set accordingly.

+## Additional data members
+1. *outliers* vector of boolean values to mark corresponding keypoints that are outliers (i.e. not survived from some optimization schemes).